Cancer Care

 The Memorial Health Oncology Rehab Program offers the latest oncology rehab care and research-based protocols that have been proven to help cancer survivors optimally heal and function.
 All our services are potentially reimbursable by health insurance providers.
 Chemotherapy, radiation therapy and surgery can cause side effects that interfere with daily function and well-being.
 Survivors can deal with fatigue, weakness, insomnia, memory loss, fear, anxiety and depression.
 Survivorship is a distinct phase of cancer care, and our highly trained care team is ready to provide rehabilitation care with medical experts from the following areas: physicians, oncology-certified nurses, physical therapists, occupational therapists, speech and swallowing therapists, registered dietitians and nutritionists and mental health professionals.
 Our program is open to everyone, no matter the prognosis, cancer stage or phase of recovery.
 Survivors can receive our assistance whether they are beginning treatment or experiencing late effects or unresolved issues from prior treatments.
 Our care team addresses the full spectrum of post-cancer care.
 Patient evaluation includes a review of health conditions and symptoms as well as diet, sleep issues, existing pain, endurance, strength, exercise habits and emotional outlook.
 Following evaluation, the healthcare team creates a personalized rehabilitation plan to increase strength and energy, alleviate or lessen pain, improve physical function, achieve emotional balance and boost the immune system.

-• Prostate brachytherapy: This common method of radiation therapy for prostate cancer uses tiny radioactive seeds about the size of a grain of rice that are permanently implanted into the prostate gland.
+- Decatur Memorial Hospital offers prostate brachytherapy using the low dose rate method.
+This common method of radiation therapy for prostate cancer uses tiny radioactive seeds about the size of a grain of rice that are permanently implanted into the prostate gland.
 They gradually lose their radioactivity and do not need to be removed.

 • Vaginal brachytherapy: This treatment may be used for patients with endometrial and uterine cancer who have had their uterus and cervix surgically removed through a hysterectomy.
 The upper part of the vagina (vaginal cuff) will be treated with brachytherapy.